guyburton/beatbutchermpc/README.md

 * The fact that I lost the communities faith by taking so long

 Anyway, here it is.
 There is also a branch for the Beta version, which is buggy and frankly a mess.

-Note: It will take me a while to get everything published correctly.

 Build
 =====